Vertically-Integrated and Scalable Cannabis Operations

 A Vertically-Integrated Model

 Heritage is working towards establishing a vertically-integrated presence in Canada.
-In order to do this, the company has two licensed producers, a prominent cannabis brand, and is also in the process of acquiring a cannabis extraction company.
+In order to do this, the company has developed licensed producers, a prominent cannabis brand, and acquired a cannabis extraction company.
 Each of these entities offers Heritage multiple market access points, product differentiation, control of their supply chain and competitive cost scalability.

 Moving forward, the company will be targeting retail and distribution channels within Canada to sell their uniquely branded products.
-Heritage also intends to penetrate the global cannabis markets with wholesale products, and their branded offerings as well.
+Heritage also intends to penetrate the global cannabis markets with wholesale products and white-labeled offerings as well.

-During this time they have developed their proprietary know-how and IP regarding their three key extraction methods: CO2, hydrocarbon and alcohol.
-Additionally, the company has over 65 catalogued strains in their database and are actively adding new strains.
+Over the past few years Purefarma has been developing its proprietary know-how and IP regarding three key extraction methods: CO2, hydrcarbon and alcohol.
+Additionally, the company has over 65 catalogued strains in its database, which is updated constantly.

 Purefarma has contracted 1,600 acres of farmland in Saskatchewan for three years to grow hemp for their extraction processes.
 The supply commitment grows to 3,000 acres by the third year.
 The company is actively involved in ensuring that the hemp they process is of a high quality.
 The company is focused on using hemp as it contains less than 0.3 percent THC, making it efficient to extract CBD, a main component in extract products.
 Purefarma will also be able to utilize the cannabis produced by PhyeinMed and CannaCure or other third-party products, if needed.

-In addition to their IP and growing strain catalogue, Purefarma has established relationships with distribution partners with retail channels, through compound pharmacies and resellers, throughout Canada.
+In addition to its IP and growing strain catalogue, Purefarma has established relationships with distribution partners with retail channels throughout Canada.
 The company is also in discussions with several countries to create an extraction platform and supply chain.
 It will look to take advantage of these through the new LP structures.

-Heritage will continue to build out the facility as the company expands their extraction business and to ensure that they are able to meet the demands of the consumables market once it is approved by Health Canada.
+Heritage will continue to build out the facility as the company expands its extraction business to ensure they are able to meet the demands of the consumables market once it is approved by Health Canada.
 Phase 2 construction will include a 37,258-square-foot center with extraction equipment, expanded grow rooms and edible production capabilities.

 Phase 3 will include the building out of 44,169-square-feet of processing and distribution space.
-Heritage is in discussions with established brands and cannabis companies that will require products and the space to ship their products across Canada and the globe, and this space will be transformed to meet these requirements.
+Heritage is in discussions with established brands and cannabis companies that will require warehouses to ship their products across Canada and the globe, and this space will be transformed to meet these requirements.

 Additionally, CannaCure has the option to secure an operational 3.4 million-square-foot greenhouse in Leamington, Ontario.
 Currently, the greenhouse is producing approximately $30 million in revenue in the produce market.